mohamedelbaiomy/app-policies.github.io/PRIVACY_POLICY_LEXIFLY.md

 ### 5. Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the updated policy within the Money App.
+We will notify you of any changes by posting the updated policy within the App.

 ## Authors